BlakeCS-Spring2015/blakecs-spring2015.github.io/_data/Magic?.md

+---
 layout: page
-title: Magic?
+title: Magic
-permalink: /magic/
+permalink: /Magic/

-Let's see if this works.
+---

+# This is a test section

 Is this truly magic?